samankhalife/linux-Tutorial/TXT FILES/File-systems-Cocepts/LPIC3-306/ipvsadm.md

-I'm now searching for the most up-to-date details on **ipvsadm**.

-citeipvsadm-manpage

-After reviewing available sources, here’s a comprehensive explanation:

 # ipvsadm

 **ipvsadm** is a command-line administration tool used to manage IP Virtual Server (IPVS) functionality in the Linux kernel.
 IPVS is a load balancing technology that directs network traffic to various backend servers, enabling efficient distribution of requests and ensuring high availability.